ttarkowski/quile/README.md

 Please note that contrary to other examples there is no postprocessing procedure nor special requirements.

+## Evenstar
+Evenstar is an example program from computational materials science domain and is devoted to crystal structure prediction of boron nanowires.
+It is located at examples/evenstar/ directory and requires additional software and data:
+- Quantum ESPRESSO
+- B.pbe-n-kjpaw_psl.1.0.0.UPF pseudopotential file
+The program can be compiled with example following comand:
+    *g++ -Wall -Wextra -pedantic -O3 -std=c++20 -fconcepts -pthread -I../../ main.cc src/*.cc -DFLAT=true -DCELL_ATOMS=10*
+Please note that -DFLAT parameter, describing whether nanowire is flat, can be either true or false and -DCELL_ATOMS, describing number of atoms in nanowire unit cell, can be integer value greater than 0.
+The program can be executed with
+    *./a.out*
+command if only pseudopotential file described above is located in program's directory.
+Please note that typical program run is very long compared to another examples and requires a lot of computer resources to finish successfully.

 ## Known bugs
 - (Code readability) The code is autoformatted with specialized tool, but - unfortunately - not all new C++ features are supported with it and thus some